 Parents’ Role in Treatment

 There is controversy among practitioners whether parental presence in the treatment area hinders or aids in patient behavior management.
 Nowak writes separation anxiety from parents in children occurs around 6 months of age, peaks between 13 and 18 months of life and then declines.
-Casamissimo and Adair write that maternal presence is needed especially during stress between the ages of 3 and 5 years the child’s ability to separate from the parent is dependent on various social and developmental factors.14
+Casamissimo and Adair write that maternal presence is needed especially during stress between the ages of 3 and 5 years.
+The child’s ability to separate from the parent is dependent on various social and developmental factors.17

-In a survey of the American Academy of Pediatric Dentistry members found that the majority of respondents indicated parents were present in the operatory routinely for emergency examination (61%) and procedures involving special needs children (66%), Thirty eight percent thought the desire of parents to be present in the operatory had increased in the last 5 years.17 In a recent study by Shroff on pediatric dental patients’ parents, 78% of parents surveyed wanted to be present during their child’s dental treatment for comfort, while only 38% were okay with the dentist determining if they should be present or not.18
+A survey of the AAPD members found that the majority of respondents indicated parents were present in the operatory routinely for emergency examination (61%) and procedures involving special needs children (66%).
+Thirty eight percent thought the desire of parents to be present in the operatory had increased in the last 5 years.17 In a recent study by Shroff on pediatric dental patients’ parents, 78% of parents surveyed wanted to be present during their child’s dental treatment for comfort, while only 38% were okay with the dentist determining if they should be present or not.18

 In summary, parents were allowed in the room if the patient had limited communicative ability because of chronologic age (under three years) or special needs.
 The necessity for parent presence for patients between ages three to five years varied with the patient’s emotional needs and complexity of treatment.
 Other factors included the dentist’s comfort level with parental presence, and whether the parent’s presence had a positive or negative effect on the patient’s behavior.

 Patients with Limited Communicative Ability

 Patients under 18 months of age with limited communicative ability are most effectively treated with physical restraint.
 However, in light of the discussion in the previous section, the restraint must be administered in a non-traumatic manner.
 Since children at this age are still very attached to parents, the parent should be actively involved in the restraint wherever possible.
 The following techniques will permit such participation.